 Your student will not have to start a new FAFSA every year.
 The renewal FAFSA is populated with the previous year’s personal and demographic information.
 Your student can access the form and its information by using the FSA ID that they used the previous year to file.
 Gather all documents, personal and financial in advance — find out what you need and view informational videos about how to complete the FAFSA here.

 CSS Profile must be completed every year as well.
 Once your student has logged in to their account with their username and password, they can download a printable application worksheet that will help them gather all the pertinent information for renewal.
 For the schools that require CSS Profile, your student’s eligibility for merit aid is directly tied to this form.

 If your student currently receives financial aid, the school will communicate directly with your student about procedures and deadlines for renewal.
 Information will also be available on the college or university’s Financial Aid Office webpage.

 529 savings accounts and financial aid

 Is your family using 529 savings accounts to help pay for college?
-Good news: the FAFSA changes will give you more flexibility about which accounts to draw on when.
+Good news: changes made to the FAFSA in recent years will give you more flexibility about which accounts to draw on when.